 “There’s always been fighting,” he said.
 “There’s just more of it now.
-But yes, I remember before this war started, before the—” he stopped himself and glanced at me.
-He was about to mention the start of the war.
+But yes, I remember before this war started, before the—” he stopped himself as he glanced at me.
+I knew where he was going.
 The Treek plague.
 He was smart to have stopped.

 “Before everyone joined in,” he finished.

 “I guess it depends on what counts as getting along, heh.
 There was some trade between races, but people still fought.
-Treeks, Elves, Gnomes, and Beastfolk always fought over the forests, Avians even joined the fray occasionally.
-Saurians and Elves fought over the oceans.
-Gnomes, Dwarves, Avians, and Beastfolk fought over the mountains.
-Land has been running out for a long time.
-The battles were less focused and frequent than now, but this war has been waiting to happen.
+The Treeks, Elves, Gnomes, and Beastfolk had always fought over the forests; Avians even joined the fray occasionally.
+The Saurians, Beastfolk, and Elves fought over the oceans.
+The Gnomes, Dwarves, Avians, and Beastfolk fought over the mountains.
+There’s only so much land to go around.
+The battles were less focused than they are now, but this war had been waiting to happen.”